 Binance is registered in the Cayman Islands but currently doesn’t have an official headquarters.
-Zhao told Fortune earlier this year that the exchange was looking to establish an actual headquarters “very soon.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Zhao told Fortune earlier this year that the exchange was looking to establish an actual headquarters “very soon.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.